HCL-TECH-SOFTWARE/domino-on-aws/docs/deployment-steps.md

 # Starting an instance from an AMI
 HCL Domino is provided in form of an Amazon Machine Image (AMI), with the option to choose from different operating systems.
 This chapter provides the generic description for starting an AMI using Linux as an example
-For a video tutorial of how to create an AWS instance from an AMI image, please refer to https://www.youtube.com/watch?v=0Gz-PUnEUF0
+For a video tutorial of how to create an AWS instance from an AMI image, please refer to [this video](https://www.youtube.com/watch?v=0Gz-PUnEUF0)

 ## Choose the AWS region in which you want to deploy